aikovtun/car-rest-service/README.md

 <!-- ABOUT THE PROJECT -->
 ### About The Project
 ***
-This is my pet project Car Database :)
+This is my pet project :)
+The following framework and libraries are used:
+- Spring boot
+- Spring MVC
+- Spring data
+- Spring security
+- OAuth 2.0
+- Querydsl
+- Flyway
+- ModelMapper
+- Lombok

+App by default use PostgreSQL and can be deployed in docker.

 <!-- UML DIAGRAM -->
 ### Project UML class diagram